IM92/loan-calculation-project/README.md

 http://localhost:8080/swagger-ui.html#/

 # Improvements
-- Improve existing and add more tests (especially integration tests) with e2e and Junit
+- Improve existing and add more tests (especially integration tests) with e2e and Junit (Due my initial estimation of 12h for this task, I did not manage to write more test)
 - Provide one more layer of abstraction for the calculation part
+- Provide a different model in order to store information about ItemInfo data u MYSQL
 - As final part from this task will be for example to deploy the project on one of the platforms (Heroku)
 - Add authentication/authorization, maybe implement SpringSecurity for this api call.
 But since there was only need for one call I figure it will be a huge over engineering effort.